 Michael formerly served as the Commissioner of the Erie County Department of Social Services from 2004-2009.
-In his capacity as Commissioner, he was responsible for the overall administration of a Department with a budget in excess of $530 million dollars and a workforce of over 1800 individuals.
-From 2000-2004 Mr. Weiner also served as the Commissioner of Mental Health for Erie County.
+In his capacity as Commissioner, he was responsible for the administration of a Department with a budget in excess of $530 million dollars and a workforce of over 1800 individuals.
+From 2000-2004 he served as the Commissioner of the Erie County Department of Mental Health.

-He holds Masters Degrees in Business Administration and Rehabilitation Counseling from the State University of New York at Buffalo and is a Clinical Instructor for SUNY at Buffalo School of Medicine and Biomedical Sciences Department of Psychiatry.
+Michael holds Masters Degrees in Business Administration and Rehabilitation Counseling from the State University of New York at Buffalo and is a Clinical Instructor for SUNY at Buffalo School of Medicine and Biomedical Sciences Department of Psychiatry.

 Currently, Michael is a member of the WNED Community Advisory Board, the KeyBank Advisory Committee, the Canisius College Richard J. Wehle School of Business Advisory Council, and the Say Yes To Education Leadership Council.
 He serves as a member of the Buffalo Niagara Partnership Board of Directors and is a former Board member of the United Way of NYS.
 He has been recognized on numerous occasions for his service to the community including the UB School of Management Service to the WNY Community Award, the Mental Health Association’s Hyman Levin Award, the Spirit of Compeer Award, the Community Action Organization Julian B. Dargan Community Service Award, the United Way One Person Award, and the Business First Buffalo C-Level Executives Award.

 Michael and his wife Gina have two grown children and three grandchildren and reside in the City of Buffalo.